Home / What is Flat Paint and How is it Different?

 Flat paint is often overlooked, yet it offers specific benefits that other finishes don’t provide.

-I’m going to tell you what is flat paint and how it compares to other paint finishes.
 In this post, you’ll learn the unique qualities of flat paint, when to use it in your home, and the pros and cons that make it either perfect or problematic for certain spaces.

-What is Flat Paint
+What is Flat Paint?

 Flat paint is a type of wall finish that contains very few light-reflecting particles.
 This gives it a non-shiny look when dried on your walls.